"Whoever receives the one I send receives me, and whoever receives me receives the one who sent me." John 13:20

 Conclusion

-The creation of Christ’s Church is not a monument but a living, breathing testament to God’s love and redemption.
+The creation of Christ's Church is not a monument but a living, breathing testament to God's love and redemption.
 It is a community created in faith, sustained by grace, and destined for eternal glory.
-As members of this divine institution, let us honor its foundation by living lives that reflect the teachings and love of Christ, knowing that through Him, we are united as one body, one Spirit, and one eternal Church.
+As members of this divine institution, let us honor its foundation by living lives that reflect the teachings and love of Christ, as promulgated by His true Church, knowing that through Him, we are united as one body, one Spirit, and one eternal heavenly Church, manifested within the one true Church here on earth.

 Amen.